 The DNA test for parentage comes with a relationship index .
 This index in base of 1 expresses the probability of gene in common between the participants.
 The relationship index is then converted to a relationship percentage.

-Parentage test results with grandparents must be interpreted in terms of probability and the parentage relationship index is translated into a percentage that can be between 0% and 99.99% .
+Parentage test results with grandparents should be interpreted in terms of probability and the parentage relationship index is translated into a percentage that can range from 0% to 99.99%.

 - If the index is greater than 1 and your percentage is greater than 90%, the test is positive